snehalvartak/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning Problems from Coursera Certification
+These Machine Learning Problems were solved as part of Coursera Machine Learning Foundations Certification